Set Calibration

 This is the recommended method for setting up calibration.

-Although you can create groups and add files to them manually, the Set Calibration command can automatically divide a set of calibration images into appropriate groups.
+Although you can create groups and add files to them manually, the Set Calibration command can automatically sort a set of calibration images into appropriate groups.
 Type the path of the folder containing the images into the Source Folder control, or click the adjacent "folder" toolbar button to choose one using a folder browser.
 (The most recently scanned folders are kept in the dropdown history; to remove an entry, select it and click the "X" toolbar button.)
 Now click Auto-Generate, which has two modes selectable via its drop menu: Clear Old and Keep Old control whether existing calibration groups are deleted or retained.
 The Source Folder will be scanned, and any images present will be divided into groups whose contents have similar properties.
 If Include Subfolders in the drop menu is checked, image files in the subfolders of the Source Folder are classified and distributed to the calibration groups as well.
 The file scan can be interrupted by clicking Cancel in the progress dialog, which may or may not result in the creation or modification of calibration groups.

 The speed of image calibration can be greatly improved by the use of master frames.
 A master frame is the combination of all images in a group, that has been pre-calibrated using the appropriate bias (and, in the case of a group of flats, dark) groups.
 Once generated, calibration will no longer need to load and combine the images in a group whenever that group is needed.